 We say on the left that you are either racist, or anti-racist.
 There’s no such thing as just not being racist in a racist society.
 To be antiracist doesn’t mean you’re so not racist you came out the other side, but that you’re aware that racism is something that is culturally and structurally conditioned and you have to actively recognise your own biases and be willing to challenge them before being asked.
 And that if someone does claim that you are being racist, you are open to the possibility that your own worldview has caused you to miss something.

 Much of the heat and fury that Jews have had to live through when discussing antisemitism in left-wing circles in recent years comes down to the feelings of non-Jewish people who think that antisemitism is the complete opposite of everything that they stand for, and that therefore anyone accusing them of it, or accusing someone that they identify with, must have an underlying motive for lying.
-It becomes super easy to find that motive if the person saying it is of a different political persuasion to you, and automatic if you perceive your “side” to be under attack from groups and individuals who wish you ill.
+It becomes super easy to find that motive if the person making that accusation is of a different political persuasion to you, and automatic if you perceive your “side” to be under attack from groups and individuals who wish you ill.

 And I’m here to tell you to get over it.